'Politics is pop culture news': In the Trump era, political news is everyone's beat - Digiday

 It depends how it’s done, said John Avlon, editor in chief and managing director of The Daily Beast.
 Sites shouldn’t be predictable or preach to the choir in their coverage, but the more journalists can get people interested in hard news, via a mashup of Hollywood and politics that he calls “Pollywood,” the better.
 “Part of our responsibility is to make important stories interesting,” he said.
 “If more places are finding politics a subject of pop culture fascination, that’s great for the country at large.”

 The New Yorker sees another risk of going overboard on politics coverage.
 It wants to be more of a first read for politics, but is conscious of not ignoring the culture reporting that’s also core to the brand.
-“It’s a constant balancing act,” Luo said.
+“It’s a constant balancing act,” New Yorker digital editor Michael Luo said.
 “We don’t want our culture coverage to get lost.
 And I think people are seeking relief from the politics coverage.”